 As mentioned before, this is the second number when describing binoculars.
-Along with magnification this is the most important feature for astronomical binoculars.
-The larger the lens is the more light that gets in and the brighter your image will be.
+Along with magnification, this is the most important feature for astronomical binoculars.
+The larger the lens is, the more light that gets in, the brighter your image will be.
 Binoculars for stargazing should be at least 50mm and preferably even 70mm and above.
 Larger lenses of 50mm to 100mm are very common in astronomy binoculars simply because they can gather more light.

 Think about how you will use your binoculars.
-If you will be using them for the occasional stargazing but also want to take them along for trips and events then you’ll be better off with lighter, more portable models.
+If you are using them for the occasional stargazing but also want to take them along for trips and events, then you’ll be better off with lighter, more portable models.
 10×50 Binoculars are great for watching the stars yet still easily carried around and used without a tripod.
 You will not have any issues with achieving a stable image.
-These will also be handy for general viewing, travel, birding, hunting, sports etc.
+These will also be handy for general viewing, travel, bird watching, hunting, sports etc.

-Here at Procular we stock nearly 400 different binoculars.
+Here at Procular, we stock over 400 different binoculars.
 We are also passionate about testing, studying and reviewing every single one of them!
-Below are our top pick binoculars for stargazing and astronomy:
+Below is a list of our top pick binoculars for stargazing and astronomy: